0xCompute/rubidity/README.md

-# Rubidity  -  Ruby for Layer 1 (L1) Contracts / Protocols with "Off-Chain" Indexer
+# Rubidity & Rubysol  -  Rubies for Layer 1 (L1) Contracts / Protocols with "Off-Chain" Indexer

-## What's Happening Here?

-This is a rubidity sandbox by [Gerald Bauer](https://github.com/geraldb)
+This is a rubidity & rubysol sandbox by [Gerald Bauer](https://github.com/geraldb)

 The idea here is to experiment with rubidity "off-chain" and if time permits break the "majestic rails rubidity monolith"